 On a visit to London in 1872, Henry Dunant said: “Though I am known as the founder of the Red Cross and the originator of the Convention of Geneva, it is to an English woman that all the honour of that convention is due.
 What inspired me to go to Italy during the war of 1859 was the work of Miss Florence Nightingale in the Crimea.”

-She also directly influenced the setting up of the British Red Cross in 1870.
-She encouraged the leading men of her day to set up the organisation but also stressed the difficulties of work in military hospitals, saying that those who volunteered to serve in them must be “not sentimental enthusiasts but downright lovers of hard work.”
+She also directly influenced the establishment of the British Red Cross in 1870.
+She encouraged the leading men of her day to set up the organisation but also stressed the difficulties of working in military hospitals.
+She said that those who volunteered to serve in them must be “not sentimental enthusiasts but downright lovers of hard work.”

 After the British Red Cross was set up, she became a member of the ladies committee and continued to take an interest in Red Cross work until her death in 1910.